 To successfully end antipsychotic addiction we employ the following techniques:

 We use lab tests to find what may be the causes of the original symptoms.
 Toxicity is frequently found as the culprit.
-Genetics or the environment could be the source.
+Genetics or the environment could also be a source.

-We then aim to clear the person of these toxins.
+We then aim to safely and gently clear the person of these toxins.

-Restricting the use of stimulants found in processed foods, caffeine, and sugars.
+Restricting the use of stimulants & chemicals found in processed foods, caffeine, and sugars.9,10,11

-When the individual begins experiencing the sedative and stabilizing effects of these therapies, their medication can be slowly and gradually reduced.
+When the individual begins experiencing the calming and stabilizing effects of these therapies, their medication can be slowly and gradually reduced.
 It may take longer than 60 days to complete a withdrawal program, especially where the medication was taken long-term, at high doses, or if multiple medications were used.
 Many other factors must be taken into account as well such as age and one’s general health.
 A person is welcome to lengthen their in-patient stay, or we can set up aftercare support to continue their program under medical supervision from their local MD when they return home.
 It may also be a good option to look for a holistic or nutritional psychiatrist who can assist you in your local area.12

 This content has been reviewed and approved by a licensed physician.